i-look-like-tintin/TCExplorer/README.md

 ## Known Issues:
 - ~~Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may~~ Fixed.
 - ~~Lat/long of precomputed data in experimental heatmap incorrectly formatted.~~ Fixed.
 - Map glitches (jumps around) on panning.
-Investigating - may
+Investigating - may (Godzilla app.js was beautiful, and we killed him :c )
 - QUERY: Determine whether experimental heatmap impacts loading of Tc Track data for unseen ensembles, as these use seperate data sources.
 Initial testing suggests no impact, but query further.

 ## May's Immediate Roadmap